roytang/blog/content/replies/2014/01/cehq7ge/index.md

 - magicTCG
 ---

-> I think the correct play here is to choose cancel as it's own target, then choose cancel as it's own target for the copy as well.\n\nComp Rules 114.4.
+> I think the correct play here is to choose cancel as it's own target, then choose cancel as it's own target for the copy as well.

+Comp Rules 114.4.
 A spell or ability on the stack is an illegal target for itself.